 The 90-year-old chairman and CEO of Berkshire Hathaway – which owns more than 60 companies, including insurer GEICO, battery maker Duracell and restaurant chain Dairy Queen – exited the Gates Foundation on Wednesday, June 23, at a time when the charity was embroiled in controversy.

-Not only is the foundation in the spotlight over the high-profile divorce of its namesake founders, but founder Bill Gates and money manager of the charity’s endowment, Michael Larson, have also found themselves at the center of allegations of misconduct towards women – accusations that both men strongly deny.
+Not only is the foundation in the spotlight over the high-profile divorce of its namesake founders, but founder Bill Gates and money manager of the charity’s endowment, Michael Larson, have also found themselves at the centre of allegations of misconduct towards women – accusations that both men strongly deny.

 While Buffett, the ninth-richest person in the world, appears to be distancing himself from fellow billionaire Gates’ fall from grace, the insurance juggernaut is facing some controversy of his own.
 He was recently named in a ProPublica investigation into how little income tax the ultra-wealthy pay in the United States.

 ProPublica revealed that Buffett minimises his personal tax bill by keeping his fortune in Berkshire Hathaway stock and not paying a dividend.
 Buffett has since responded with a 23-page document explaining that Berkshire Hathaway’s shareholders don’t want a dividend.
 He said they “enjoy the long-term build-up in value, knowing that it is destined for philanthropy, not consumption or dynastic aspirations.”

 Buffett also pointed out that he has pledged to give over 99% of his net worth to philanthropic causes, and has donated nearly half of his nearly 475,000 “A” shares since 2006.
 Unfortunately for Buffett, the fact that he has to defend himself in the first place – in the midst of a pandemic when many Americans are suffering financially – makes him a prime target of wrath.